 I wouldn’t unless it were part of some novelty experience on a vacation.
 Anyone reading this I am curious to know.
 Is there any way to really save these art forms or just chalk them up as another unfortunate victim of the relentless march of progress?

 You can buy this book from the link below.
-The least we can do way to support alternate artistic endeavours.
+The least we can do way to support alternate artistic endeavors.